NBISweden/workshop-genome_annotation_elixir/labs/get_started.md

 title: Get started
 exercises: 10 min
 questions:
-  - How do I connect to server?
+  - How do I connect to server/VM?
   - How do I get the data and tools necessary for the course?
 objectives:
-  - Connect to server
+  - Connect to server/VM
   - Get all the data necessary and the tools running for the course
 ---